Strategy11/formidable-forms/readme.txt

 * Google Sheets.
 Open up a world of options and save money with a direct integration.
 * <a href="https://formidableforms.com/features/form-entry-routing-with-zapier/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Zapier</a>.
 Connect with thousands of services through Zapier from a lead form, quote form, and other web forms.
 Insert a new row in a Google docs spreadsheet, post on Twitter, or upload a Dropbox file from a feedback form.
 * <a href="https://formidableforms.com/features/bootstrap-form-styling/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Bootstrap Form Styles</a>.
 Instantly add Bootstrap form styling to a survey form and payment form.
 * <a href="https://formidableforms.com/features/bootstrap-modal-forms/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Bootstrap Modal Form</a>.
-Open login forms, Views, shortcodes, and other content in a Bootstrap modal popup.
+Open login forms, Views, shortcodes, and any other content in a Bootstrap modal popup from a simple block.

 After reading this feature list, you can probably imagine why Formidable is the most advanced WordPress form plugin on the market.